1991 Cannes Film Festival

 The 44th Cannes Film Festival was held from 9 to 20 May 1991.
-The Palme d'Or went to Barton Fink by Joel Coen and Ethan Coen.
+French-Polish filmmaker Roman Polanski served as jury president for the main competition.

+American filmmakers Joel Coen and Ethan Coen won the Palme d'Or, the festival's top prize, for the comedy film Barton Fink.

-The festival opened with Homicide, directed by David Mamet and closed with Thelma & Louise, directed by Ridley Scott.
+The festival opened with Homicide by David Mamet, and closed with Thelma & Louise by Ridley Scott.